Whole Community Care

 Social Factors

-• Focus has been housing, food insecurity, and social isolation
+• Past focus has been housing, food insecurity, and social isolation

-• Explore expansion to transportation, employment, and early life
+• Expand to transportation, financial security, and early life

 Clinical Gaps